Or search by topic

-You have a stick of $7$ interlocking cubes.
+You have a stick of seven interlocking cubes (or a tower of seven Lego blocks).
 You cannot change the order of the cubes.

 You break off a bit of it leaving it in two pieces.

-Here are $3$ of the ways in which you can do it:
+Here is one of the ways in which you can do it:

 In how many different ways can it be done?